Sprained Ankle (album): Music and lyrics

+Roman Gokhman of Paste assessed, "These songs were more personal than her earlier efforts, and rather than take a poetic look at her misgivings, Baker is brutally honest about the ugliness she faced.
+Her lyrical battles are not only with herself, but also with God, like Jacob wrestling the angel."
+The album has been described as "a bolt of lightning from out of nowhere, zapped down from heaven directly into a bottle bobbing in a vast and lonely ocean."

+Release and promotion

 The record was first released as an EP on Bandcamp in the winter of 2014.
 Its first cover art was designed by Baker and a friend.
 People started sharing the record, then Baker toured it and sold CDs.
 6131 Records liked her work and decided to sign her.
-The record was taken down from Bandcamp on advice from Baker's label so it could be mastered and formally released.
+The record was taken down from Bandcamp on advice from Baker's label so that it could be mastered and formally released.